Alexander M. Shtromberg

 Contact: Alex Shtromberg, Ext.
 2-2345

 All renovations, such as alterations, modifications or additions to building spaces, systems, or equipment, must be pre-approved by the College Facilities Committee, chaired by Alex Shtromberg.
 Regardless of the funding source, no renovations may be performed without prior committee approval.
-(This College committee also includes the Dean, Asst.
-Dean, Building Manager, Shops Manager, EH&S Director, and Director of Information Systems.)
+This Facility Committee consists of: the Dean of the College, Associate Executive Dean, Assistant Deans, Facility Manager and the Director of the EHS&S Program.

 Engineering support is provided to technical and research personnel in the design and construction of research, teaching, and building-related equipment, in the liquid air operation, and in renovation of laboratories, offices, and classrooms.

-The Building Management Unit at the College of Chemistry is responsible for the coordination of maintenance for the seven-building College Complex.
-In Chemistry and Chemical & Biomolecular Engineering, building systems are critical to the operation of the experimental apparatus.
-As such, it is our goal to do our utmost to ensure that these buildings and the building systems are maintained in their optimal condition.
-The Building Management Unit is also responsible for emergency response, security, and protection of the occupants and operations during renovations and utility maintenance.
+College of Chemistry Building (Facilities) Management Unit is responsible for coordination of maintenance and repairs the seven-building College Complex.
+For Chemistry and Chemical & Biomolecular Engineering departments properly functioning building systems are critical for the success of the departments' instructional and scientific research activities.
+CoC Facility Management Mission is to do their utmost to ensure that these buildings and the building systems are maintained in their optimal condition.
+The Facilities Management Unit is also responsible for emergency response, security, and protection of the occupants and operations during renovations and utility repairs, and maintenance.

-The "Who Does It!
+The booklet "Who Does It!
 Where to Find It!
-How To Do It Safely!" is a College of Chemistry tradition.
+How To Do It Safely!" is the College of Chemistry tradition.
 First appearing in hard copy in the mid-seventies, it is now in PDF form.
-The "Who Does it!...", as its name implies, outlines everything from safety and emergency protocols to service units and personnel contacts for the entire complex.
+The "Who Does it!...", as its name implies, outlines everything from safety and emergency protocols to service units for the College of Chemistry complex.
 This is a must have resource for any college occupant.
 It is required that all building occupants read and understand the safety section of the "Who Does It!..." before beginning any work in the College.
 (See Building Management documents below to download "Who Does it!....")

 Non-emergency Maintenance Requests